 The demon tool Brew in Soul Eater.
 Originally sought out by Shibusen for no clear purpose other than to avoid the other guys getting their hands on it, it was used as a bargaining chip by Medusa.
 She tricked Arachne into thinking she had the real thing, and gave Brew itself to Shinigami in exchange for information and a deal to bring down Arachnaphobia.
 The one occasion the MacGuffin tool itself does something significant, is in a Chekov's Gun-like moment during the Baba Yaga arc.
 Its soul amplification ability saves Death the Kid's life.
 And his left arm.
 Now placed in Noah's book, it may well turn up again to...be passed around by the cast once more.

 Unsurprisingly, it does.
 At the very end of the series Crona uses it to seal Asura, and hirself, on the moon.

 In a sidestory in the Fruits Basket manga, Akito's mother, Ren, and Akito manipulate various people in their family over the possession of a box left behind by Akito's father, Akira.
 When the box is opened, it's empty.
 Akito's caretakers said Akira's soul was in the box, but Akito had long since stopped believing that and just used the mystery surrounding the box to jerk Ren around.

-The Shinzaho in Fushigi Yuugi (Takiko's necklace, Suzuno's mirror, Yui's earring, and Miaka's unborn child).
+The Shinzaho in Fushigi Yuugi (Takiko's necklace which originally belonged to Anlu the Oracle, Suzuno's hand mirror that she brought from the Real World, Yui's earring that she wore in the summoning of Seiryuu, and Miaka's ring and later her and Taka's unborn child).
 Used to summon The Four Gods, especially if (for some reason) the summoning ceremony can't be performed normally.
 Half the plot is therefore the search for them.

 The Dokuro Stones from Yatterman would definitely apply.